joeldodich/zubridge/apps/tauri/example-reducers/README.md

-# Zutron Example App - Reducers
+# Zuri Example App - Store Handlers

-An application demonstrating the use of Zutron with Redux-style reducers.
+An application demonstrating the use of Zuri with action handlers which are located in the Zustand store.